Culture Brain: History

 Culture Brain was founded in 1980 as Nihon Game Corporation.
 In 1981, a subsidiary to handle the sales operations of the company was established.
 Its first video games were arcades games, with titles such as Shanghai Kid and Chinese Hero that were manufactured under "Taiyo System" trademark.

+1984 saw the release of Chinese Hero, a beat-em-up and the first entry in the Super Chinese series for the Famicom, retitled as Kung-Fu Heroes.

 In 1987, it transitioned from arcade to console video games and renamed itself "Culture Brain".
 The company has also alternatively used the brand "Micro Academy" in the mid-1980s.

 In North America, Culture Brain is mostly known for its six video games for the Nintendo Entertainment System and its three for the Super NES.
-Three of those NES games, Baseball Simulator 1.000, The Magic of Scheherazade and Flying Dragon 2, were strongly redesigned from their Japanese source to better appeal North American consumers.
+Three of those NES games, Baseball Simulator 1.000, The Magic of Scheherazade and Flying Dragon 2, were strongly redesigned from their Japanese source to better appeal to North American consumers.
+Several spinoffs were also released on the Game Boy, Ninja Boy and Ninja Boy 2.

+Culture Brain was distinct for its innovative gameplay by incorporating multiple genres in its games.
+Somewhat ahead of their time, the genre-bending in titles such as Scheherazade foreshadowed development of the Metroidvania genre, for example, even when games' designs were flawed.
+Titles such as Little Ninja Brothers built on this and were experimental, and used humor.
+These games combined genres, including Super Ninja Boy, the SNES entry of the Super Chinese series, which feature RPG elements alongside beat-em-up mechanics.

-Culture Brain was distinct for its innovative gameplay by incorporating multiple genres in its games, but like many other Japanese video game companies, Culture Brain ceased its operations in the United States in the 1990s.
+Like other Japanese video game companies, Culture Brain ceased its operations in the United States in the 1990s.
 Ever since the demise of Culture Brain USA, video games developed by the parent company have rarely made it in America.
-An exception of the latter situation is the Nintendo 64 version of Flying Dragon which was published by Natsume Inc. in the United States.
+One exception is the Nintendo 64 title Flying Dragon, which was published by Natsume Inc. in the United States.